9 Vinyl Flooring Patterns for Your Next Design Project

 This pattern is made from alternating rectangle and square tiles, and is ideal for one or two-color variations.
 Madal from our Storri Luxury Vinyl collection is a design that works well for this pattern due to its multi-sized offering of 12” x 12” and 12” x 24” tiles.

 This pattern is ideal for luxury vinyl tiles where the first tile is placed in any direction, followed by quarter-turning the tile that will be placed next to it by 90 degrees.
-This works especially well for linear designs or designs with unique patterns like Strava and Cabril from the Storri Luxury Vinyl collection.
+This works especially well for linear designs or designs with unique patterns like Strava (as shown below) from the Storri Luxury Vinyl collection.

 A random pattern is just that, an arrangement of planks or tiles in no particular order for an aimless design.
 This look is versatile and can be used for one product or multiple color variations.

 To best showcase your chosen flooring design in your commercial space or interior design project, you’ll need a high-quality luxury vinyl product that will withstand high traffic settings.
-Luxury vinyl flooring from Parterre is durable, long lasting and aesthetically pleasing for all spaces.
+Luxury vinyl flooring from Parterre is durable, long lasting and enhances the aesthetic for all interior spaces.

 Contact us today to discuss pattern ideas or learn more about how vinyl will work for your project or space.